Our State-of-the-Art Surgical Facility

 Getting ready to undergo a surgical procedure is a serious undertaking.
 Patients should be prepared to ask their physicians questions not only about their personal credentials and training, but also about their practice and abilities to perform the procedure they are considering.

 Looking for a seal of accreditation can help you make some of these informed choices.
-Accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC) means that the surgical center organization has undergone a thorough review of its policies and practices.
+Accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC) means that the surgical center organization has undergone a regular and thorough review of its policies and practices.